 These are man-made versions of the antibodies made by the immune system to help fight infections.
 Instead of attacking germs, they can be designed to attack lymphoma cells.
 Many monoclonal antibodies are now approved as treatments for lymphoma.
-Some of them, like rituximab (Rituxan®), ofatumumab (Arzerra®), and alemtuzumab (Campath®) are plain antibodies.
+Most of them, like rituximab (Rituxan), ofatumumab (Arzerra®), obinutuzumab (Gazyva™), and alemtuzumab (Campath®) are plain antibodies.
 Others are antibodies along with something else attached to them to attack the cancer cells.
-Ibritumomab (Zevalin®) and tositumomab (Bexxar®), for example, have radioactive substances attached to them.
+Ibritumomab (Zevalin®) for example, has a radioactive molecule attached to it.
 Brentuximab vedotin (Adcetris®) is a monoclonal antibody with a chemotherapy drug attached.

 Patients get these treatments as IV infusions in the doctor's office or clinic.